This guide is for learning about stockinette stitch. It only uses two basic knit stitches. I’ll explain how to do it.

 What Does Stockinette Mean?

-Stockinette can mean the knitting stitch or a loose stretch fabric used to make underwear and bandages.
+Stockinette means the knitting stitch or a loose stretch fabric used to make underwear and bandages.

 Why Does My Stockinette Stitch Look Wrong?